Web addresses present two problems.

 The first problem: web addresses can be long.
 Really, really long.
 Running the whole web address may be fine if you’re writing a law-review footnote and just need to show where you got your material.
 But it’s useless if you’re hoping readers will type the address on their own.

-If you put a web address in a citation, consider running the long version with a shortened version next to it.
+If you put a web address in a footnote or endnote, consider running the long version with a shortened version next to it.
 Then you’re covered.
+For instance:

 The second problem: web addresses are difficult to wrap onto multiple lines.
 A web address is one unbroken string of characters.
 You don’t want your web address hyphenated, because readers will likely mistake the hyphens for part of the address.
 Therefore, use hard line breaks to set the points where the web address should wrap onto the next line.